- This event has passed.

 This ride provides a great variety of scenery for a relatively short ride over mostly flat terrain.
 You will head north out of Tishomingo on Hwy 377/99.
 At Blue River Road you will turn east (right) and travel to Bullard Chapel Road.
 At that intersection you will turn south (right) and ride until it ends at Hwy 78.
 There you turn west (right) and return to Tishomingo.
-Check in at the Chickasaw Welcome Center.
+Check in at Pennington Creek Park.
+This highway is narrow, please ride in single file until you reach town.
 This region has some rocky soil that was not suitable for row crops so it became an area for dairy farming.
 You’ll see some very nice country scenery, and sometimes otter are spotted at Rock Quarry Pond Close to the road.

 [The Blue River Public Hunting and Fishing Area is a beautiful location to visit.
 The entry is at the intersection of Bullard Chapel Road and Blue River Road but you do need to have an Oklahoma hunting or fishing license to enter the area.
 It is a very easy two-mile ride on down to Blue River which is beautiful.
 It is well worth a visit after you finish your ride if you don’t want to take the time during your ride.]

 This scenic ride heads north out of Tishomingo on Hwy 377/99 to Hwy 7.
-Those of you who have ridden this section of road before will be please to discover the newly added paved shoulder for the last portion of this section.
+Those of you who have ridden this section of road before will be pleased to discover the newly added paved shoulder for the last portion of this section.
 At the new intersection you turn east (right) onto Hwy 7.
 The ride continues on Hwy 7 until it reaches Wiley Road.
 You turn south (right) and ride to Hwy 48A.
 You continue south through Milburn until you reach Hwy 78.
-You turn west (right) and return to Tishomingo and check in at the Chickasaw Welcome Center.
+You turn west (right) and return to Tishomingo and check in at Pennington Creek Park.
+This highway is narrow, so please ride in single file until you reach town.
 The portions of this ride along Hwy 7 and Wiley Road will take you through some very rural country with beautiful scenery.

 Forty-Six Mile Ride:

 You will follow the same route north Hwy 377/99 out of Tishomingo as the twenty, thirty, and 100-mile riders.
 You will turn east (right) at Hwy 7 and ride to Wapanucka.
 Turn south (right) onto Hwy 48 down to Coleman and turn west (right) onto Hwy 48A and follow 48A back to Milburn to where it ends at Hwy 78.
-Turn west (right) onto Hwy 78 and continue on it back to Tishomingo and the Chickasaw Welcome Center.
+Turn west (right) onto Hwy 78 and continue on it back to Tishomingo and Pennington Creek Park.
+This highway is narrow, so please ride in single file until you reach town.
 This ride has a few moderate hills but nothing too challenging.
-It has one great downhill on Hwy 7 It will take you through some very nice rural areas with a great variety of scenery.
+It has one great downhill on Hwy 7.
+It will take you through some very nice rural areas with a great variety of scenery.